natcap/invest.users-guide/source/seasonal_water_yield.rst

 Monthly reference evapotranspiration
 ------------------------------------

+Reference evapotranspiration, :math:`ET_0`, is the energy (expressed as a depth of water, e.g. mm) supplied by the sun (and occasionally wind) to vaporize water.
+Reference evapotranspiration varies with elevation, latitude, humidity, and slope aspect.
+There are many methodologies, which range in data requirements and precision.

 Global monthly reference evapotranspiration may be obtained from the CGIAR CSI dataset (based on WorldClim data): http://www.cgiar-csi.org/data/global-aridity-and-pet-database.

 It is important that the precipitation data used for calculating reference evapotranspiration is the same as the precipitation data used as input to the model.

+You can calculate reference ET by developing monthly average grids of precipitation, and maximum and minimum temperatures (also available from WorldClim and CRU) which need to incorporate the effects of elevation when interpolating from observation stations.
+Data to develop these monthly precipitation and temperatures grids follow the same process in the development of the 'Average Annual Precipitation' grid, with the added monthly disaggregated grids.

+A simple way to determine reference Evapotranspiration is the 'modified Hargreaves' equation (Droogers and Allen, 2002), which generates superior results than the Pennman-Montieth when information is uncertain.

+.. math:: :math: ET_0 = 0.0013\times 0.408\times RA\times (T_{av}+17)\times (TD-0.0123 P)^{0.76}

+The 'modified Hargreaves' uses the average of the mean daily maximum and mean daily minimum temperatures (Tavg in oC), the difference between mean daily maximum and mean daily minimums (TD), RA is extraterrestrial radiation (RA in :math:`\mathrm{MJm^{-2}d^{-1}}` and precipitation (P in mm per month), all of which can be relatively easily obtained.
+Temperature and precipitation data are often available from regional charts or direct measurement.
+Radiation data, on the other hand, is far more expensive to measure directly but can be reliably estimated from online tools, tables  or equations.
+FAO Irrigation Drainage Paper 56 provides radiation data in Annex 2.

+The reference evapotranspiration could be also calculated using the Hamon equation (Hamon 1961, Wolock and McCabe 1999):

+.. math:: PED_{Hamon} = 13.97 d D^2W_t

+where *d* is the number of days in a month, *D* is the mean monthly hours of daylight calculated for each year (in units of 12 hours), and Wt is a saturated water vapor density term calculated by:

+.. math:: W_t = \frac{4.95e^{0.062 T}}{100}

+where T is the monthly mean temperature in degrees Celsius.
+Reference evapotranspiration is set to zero when mean monthly temperature is below zero.

+A final method to assess ETo, when pan evaporation data are available, is to use the following equation ().
+ETo = pan ET *0.7 (Allen et al., 1998)

 Digital elevation model